Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2021.

 Read the full review: Bose SoundSport Free

-Whether you consider yourself a serious athlete or just enjoy a weekend jog in the park, the Jaybird Vista wireless earbuds should be auditioned.
-They're true wireless, so it's an earbud for each ear and the fit is brilliant.
-With IPX7 water- and sweat-proofing you also know they'll withstand intense training sessions and the odd downpour, too.
+Whether you consider yourself a serious athlete or just enjoy a weekend jog in the park, the Jaybird Vista wireless earbuds should be on your shortlist.
+The fit is extremely secure (it's aided by tips with integrated fins), while they're also IPX7 water- and sweat-proof which should help them survive intense training sessions and the odd downpour, too.

 Read the full review: Jaybird Vista